TheFlash2k/netflix/README.md

 Works on both linux and windows.

 NOTE:
-THIS WAS PATCHED on August 25th, 2020
+THIS WAS PATCHED on August 25th, 2020 [IT DOESN'T WORK ANYMORE :(]

 [+] Dependencies:
 Selenium ,Chrome webdriver ,Beautifulsoup4